“Love without truth would be blind; truth without love would be like ‘a clanging cymbal’ (I Cor 13: 1).”

 - Inappropriate, offensive, blasphemous posts, user names, profile entries, pictures, linked content, etc. are not permitted.

 - Links are only permitted as references for the topic of discussion.
-Links for promotional purposes or to anti-Christian websites are not permitted.
+Links for promotional purposes, personal blogs, or to anti-Catholic websites are not permitted.
 Exceptions may be made for Catholic related resources.

 - Do not post others’ e-mail addresses or private e-mail sent by them on the public forums.